duckyngo/Basic-OpenGLES-Note/README.md

 Project list:

-	1. Triangle with color
+	1. Triangle with color.
-	2. Square with color
+	2. Square with color.
-	3. Cube
+	3. Cube .
-	4. Rectange with texture
+	4. Rectange with texture.
+	5. Cube with different textures per face.